-All three girls will be using the Behold & See Science program from Catholic Heritage Curriculum.
+Now, all three girls will be using the Behold & See Science program from Catholic Heritage Curriculum.
 Sunshine and Lily are doing Behold & See 5, which provides “in-depth, conceptual understanding of selected topics from biology, human anatomy, earth science, chemistry, and physics.
 It gently communicates the richness and order of God’s creation, and reflects on the proper use of scientific knowledge for the glory of God.”
 This year they get workbooks as well as a textbook.

 Jade will be doing Behold & See 1: On the Farm with Josh & Hanna.
 This textbook uses stories about two siblings to introduce younger children to scientific ideas.
 I’ll either read it to Jade or assign Sunshine and Lily to take turns reading with her.
 Sunshine and Lily really liked this textbook because of the stories.

 We currently have several programs on-the-go for language arts.
 Sunshine and Lily are avid readers, and I’m looking forward to helping Jade learn to read this year.

 All three girls are still using Reading Eggs.
 For Jade, this program includes letter recognition and matching.
 For Sunshine and Lily, the program is more about reading comprehension and grammar.
 Sunshine is also using the new Reading Eggs workbook.
 The older girls really enjoy this program (Sunshine kept pestering to make sure I’d renew her subscription) and often spend extra time doing extra activities.